Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Evaluation

+\paragraph{Ethereum Name Service} Ethereum Name Service (ENS) is the most popular naming service on the Ethereum blockchain, and one of the largest NFT applications.
+We deployed the ENS registry contract \cite{ens-github} on \System.
+In this experiment, we generate and execute 100 random ENS registration transactions, each of which interacts with the \texttt{ENSRegistry} contract (4.2KB).

+\paragraph{Ballot} On-chain voting is also a popular blockchain application used by numerous DAOs for governance.
+We deployed a basic voting contract called ballot \cite{ballot-github} on \System and generated 100 random voting or delegation transactions for evaluation.
+These transactions interact with the \texttt{Ballot} contract (3.8KB).

 For evaluation purposes only, we construct one-step states and generate one-step proofs for \textit{all} executed state transitions (during normal execution in a real deployment, we do neither).
-In total, we execute 100 transactions, resulting in a total of 594,583 steps of execution.
+In total, we execute 300 transactions, resulting in a total of \textasciitilde400k steps.
 We construct one-step states for each step for the purpose of this experiment.
 We then evaluate one-step proof generation and verification on each executed state transition in next sections. \Cref{fig:exp-cdf} illustrates the overall proof size and verification gas cost distributions.

 As mentioned in \Cref{sec:prelim_proofs}, we naively include the entire contract bytecode in the proof, to prove consistency of the bytecode.
-We plan to replace this approach with a SNARK to mitigate the cost of including the bytecode.
-Therefore, to better illustrate the actual properties of the one-step proof evaluated, Figures 5, 6 and 7 do not include the effects of contract bytecode (however, the associated text in this Section does).
+Therefore, to better illustrate the actual properties of the one-step proof evaluated, Figures 7 and 8 do not include the effects of contract bytecode (however, the associated text in this Section does).
 We note that \System's approach is practical even if the entire contract bytecode is included in the proof---as shown in the next subsections.